Procedure Details

 1. Purpose

-To protect students who must take a leave of absence for pregnancy, childbirth, miscarriage, abortion, and/or recovery for as long as their doctor states is medically necessary.
+To protect students who must take a leave of absence for pregnancy, childbirth, miscarriage, termination of pregnancy, false pregnancy, pregnancy-related conditions, and/or recovery for as long as their health care provider states is medically necessary.

 2. Scope

-Students who are affected by pregnancy, childbirth, or pregnancy-related conditions and who are seeking modifications and accommodations related to their education, including leaves of absence, may seek assistance under this procedure.
+Students who are affected by pregnancy, childbirth, miscarriage, termination of pregnancy, false pregnancy, pregnancy-related conditions, and/or recovery and who are seeking modifications related to their education, including leaves of absence, may seek assistance under this procedure.
 Parenting students, including adoptive and foster parents, stepparents, and legal guardians, who are seeking modifications related to their education may also seek assistance under this procedure.

 3. Prerequisites